Szafter12/Szafter12/README.md

 ## Hi there 👋

-I am Jakub, a CS student at AGH University of Krakow.
-I specialize in backend engineering while maintaining a deep interest in low-level systems, Math and Telecommunications.
+I am Jakub, a CS student @ AGH Krakow.
+Focused on Systems Engineering, High-Performance Computing (HPC), and the hardware-software boundary.
+Currently building in Modern C++, C, and diving into CUDA/GPU architecture.

 🌱 Currently I'm working through the "Computer Systems A Programmer's Perspective" book.